24 Things to do in Bangkok

 As for other monuments and temples in Thailand, remember to wear clothes that cover your shoulder and your legs.

-🐵Mojo Tip : Try to go early in the morning to avoid the big crowd and the heat.
+🐵Mojo Tip : Go as early as possible to avoid the big crowd and the heat.

 Visit Wat Pho and the reclining Buddha